oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 ````
 ### Oracle JDK

-We have tested with multiple Oracle JDK versions and it is working with all versions up to Oracle Java SE 17.0.3.
+We have tested with multiple Oracle JDK versions, and it is working with all versions up to Oracle Java SE 17.0.3.
 You can install Oracle JDK/JRE using one of the examples below.

 ```bash
 sudo yum install java